sourcegraph/sourcegraph-public-snapshot/log4j.snb.md

 https://sourcegraph.com/jdk@65983d0/-/blob/java.naming/com/sun/jndi/ldap/LdapCtx.java?L1056

-Up until now, we haven't actually loaded the malicious class file from the attacker's server.
+At this point, we haven't yet loaded the malicious class file from the attacker's server.
 This happens further down the `c_lookup` method where the parsed LDAP response parameters have been decoded into a set of attributes that parameterize a call to `DirectoryManager.getObjectInstance`:

 https://sourcegraph.com/jdk@65983d0/-/blob/java.naming/com/sun/jndi/ldap/LdapCtx.java?L1114-1115